leahiel/Primitive-StoryFormat/Scope-Document.md

 6) Integer State Variables.
 [GAMEBOOK]

 **TECHNICAL:** Adding and subtracting Integer State Variables, and using them in If Statements wouldn't be hard.
-The only notable thing is that I would have to have the Author give us the possible maximum and minimum values for each Integer State Variable.
-However, I'm not sure how the technical portion of adding Integer State Variables would work. i.e. How would I keep track of them in the Generated Passage Names?
-Perhaps I could do something like `::P-ISV1-ISV2-ISV3-NBSVs`.
+The only notable thing is that Primitive would have to have the Author give us the possible maximum and minimum values for each Integer State Variable.
+However, I'm not sure how the technical portion of adding Integer State Variables would work. i.e. How would Primitive keep track of them in the Generated Passage Names?
+Perhaps Primitive could do something like `::P-ISV1-ISV2-ISV3-NBSVs`.

 7) Hotkeys used as passage progression for HTML versions of the game.

 **NOTE:** This would allow for automated testing using non-standard means (e.g. AutoHotkey) much easier.

-**TECHNICAL:** I'm just not sure how I would do this.
+**TECHNICAL:** I'm just not sure how Primitive would do this.
 Should there be JavaScript that changes the current set of Hotkeys based on which passage you're on?
 But I'm not planning on tracking current HTML passage thingy.
-Perhaps I could add this along with a second optional variation of HTML that shows passages one at a time?
+Perhaps Primitive could add this along with a second optional variation of HTML that shows passages one at a time?

 8) Horizontal Rules.

 9) A Return Macro.
 [GAMEBOOK]

 **NOTE:** Imagine a scenario wherein the Author places a link to the inventory at the top of every passage.
-Rather than having to write a massive If Statement for every passage that links to the inventory, they could just write a <<return>> macro instead, which would tell the reader to return to the passage that they just came from (of course, giving them that number too).
+Rather than having to write a massive If Statement for every passage that links to the inventory, they could just write a `<<return>>` macro instead, which would tell the reader to return to the passage that they just came from (of course, giving them that number too).

 **TECHNICAL:** EPUB and EPUB-RS specifications have no "back" button, as you may find on a browser.
 Such an idea must be programmed by myself.